k0kubun/activerecord-precount/README.md

 end
 ```

-Since it is association, you can preload nested `:count_preloadable` association.
+Since it is association, you can preload nested `count_preloadable` association.

 ```rb
 @favorites = Favorite.preload(tweet: :replies_count)